McConnel’s Passing: An At Death Encounter? March 2, 2014Author: Beach Combing | in : Contemporary , trackback

 (4) Something else happened… Gulp.

 As one with a sentimental attachment to Newtonian physics and material facts I would hope (1), (2) or (3) took place, but it is a striking account and would make a good short story.
 Any more pointed skeptical thoughts: drbeachcombing AT yahoo DOT com Or is this that rarest of things: a 60% convincing case of some form of paranormal activity?
-Also if anyone has the full SPR report i will gladly type up and put on line.
+Also if anyone has the full SPR report i will gladly type up and put it on line.

 2 March 2014: Massive thanks to Southern Man who sent the SPR article in and did the typing!
 Two thoughts.
 It would be good to know Larkin’s age.
 David’s flight, apart from the obvious smash up at the end, seems to have been particularly traumatic.
 It is strange that any apparition should have talked of a good flight: but stiff upper lip and all that?